It is the second hour of the Rush Limbaugh Show on the last day of August, and an eventful August it has been.

 It kind of depends.

-Sense of decorum wrapped itself around virtually the whole thing, except one thing that you know we can visit about if you like, or I'll just put this in your head and you can run with it and do whatever you like.
+Sense of decorum wrapped itself around virtually the whole thing, except one thing that we can visit about if you like, or I'll just put this in your head and you can run with it and do whatever you like.

 And disagree with me if you wish.